 So, you’ve decided to buy some art.
 What are your options?
-Looking around on the High Street we have a few places that sell art.
-John Lewis, Habitat, Ikea, M&S all have print ranges that will enable you to get pictures on your walls (I’ll be doing a future blog post on affordable high street art as there are some good decorative finds if you know where to look).
+Looking around on the High Street there are a few places that sell art.
+John Lewis, Habitat, Ikea, M&S all have print ranges that will enable you to get pictures on your walls.
+There are a few quirky prints available from the likes of Trouva and other gift shops.

 Some of the public galleries and museums offer fabulous limited edition print ranges – again, these deserve an entire post which is here…

 Looking online, a google search delivers Saatchi Art at number one (tagline: Be Original.
 Buy Original).
 This is a good start.
 Its an online gallery that connects artists selling work with buyers.
 There’s an online advisory service that takes you through a series of questions, all with visual prompts to decipher the type of thing you like (handy considering there are 88,000 items in the Painting category alone).
 But it’s quite hard to part with a few hundred, let alone thousand pounds for something you think you might like from an online image.
 I’m currently going through the advisory service and again, will put up a dedicated post with the outcome.

 It’s important to connect emotionally with the art that you live with.